jaypipes/procession/README.md

 software developers.
 There are two main functions of Procession:

 * Manage Git repositories
-* Enabled code review and approval in a controlled fashion
+* Enable code review and approval in a controlled fashion

 Procession has a number of components that enable the above
 functionality:

-* `procession` -- Provides a RESTful API service for managing source repositories, doing code reviews, and configuring merge gates
+* `procession-api` -- Provides a gRPC API service for managing source repositories, code review information, and configuring merge gates
-* `procession-www` -- A web application that exposes code review and administrative functionality
+* `procession-http` -- A web application that exposes code review and administrative functionality
 * `procession-git` -- A daemon that runs git commands and communicates with `procession`